zingarelli/aluratube/README.md

 ![part of the file structure of AluraTube](https://user-images.githubusercontent.com/19349339/200562790-3bcf2d05-5c39-4876-afcf-b41984c06fb0.png)

 So, you can create an `index.js` file for every component, which will represent such component.

+# Day 3

+Create Providers to define global behaviors of the application.

+_app.js: NextJS file for global definitions (configurations) of the application

+Styled Components: <ThemeProvider /> to work with different global themes to your app.
+When used in the _app.js, it provides a `theme` property that can be used to instantiate values to your styled components.